Edmund Andros: Indian diplomacy

 In 1687 the governor of New France, the Marquis de Denonville, launched an attack against Seneca villages in what is now western New York.
 His objective was to disrupt trade between the English at Albany and the Iroquois confederation, to which the Seneca belonged, and to break the Covenant Chain, a peace Andros had negotiated in 1677 while he was governor of New York.
 New York Governor Thomas Dongan appealed for help, and King James ordered Andros to render assistance.
 James also entered into negotiations with Louis XIV of France, easing tensions on the northwestern frontier.
 On New England's northeastern frontier, however, the Abenaki harbored grievances against New England settlers and began an offensive in early 1688.
 Andros made an expedition into Maine early in the year, raiding several Indian settlements.
 He also raided the trading outpost and home of Jean-Vincent d'Abbadie de Saint-Castin on Penobscot Bay.
 His careful preservation of the Catholic Castin's chapel would be a source of later accusations of "popery" against Andros.

 When Andros took over the administration of New York in August 1688, he met with the Iroquois at Albany to renew the covenant.
 In this meeting, he annoyed the Iroquois by referring to them as "children" (implying subservience to the English) rather than "brethren" (implying equality).
 He returned to Boston amid further attacks on the New England frontier by Abenaki parties, who admitted that they were doing so in part because of French encouragement.

 During Andros's presence in New York, the situation in Maine deteriorated again, with groups of colonists raiding Indian villages and taking prisoners.
 These actions were taken per a directive issued by dominion councillors remaining in Boston, who ordered frontier militia commanders to take into custody any Abenaki suspected of participating in the raids.
 This directive sparked a problem in Maine, when twenty Abenaki, including women and children, were taken into custody by colonial militia.
 The local authorities faced the dilemma of housing the captives, shipping them first to Falmouth and then to Boston, angering other natives, who seized English hostages to ensure the safe return of the captives.
 Andros castigated the Mainers for their unwarranted acts and ordered the Indians released and returned to Maine.
 A brief skirmish during exchanging captives resulted in the deaths of four English hostages and sparked discontent in Maine.
-Faced with this discord, Andros returned to Maine with a significant force and began constructing additional fortifications to protect the settlers.
+Faced with this discord, Andros returned to Maine with a significant force and began constructing additional fortifications to protect the settlers, including Fort Andross.
 Andros spent the winter in Maine and returned to Boston in March upon hearing rumors of revolution in England and discontent in Boston.